XOP/css-codeguide/src/md/comments.md

 :bulb:

-It's not convenient to type these slashes and dashes by hand or copy paste the pieces of code all the time.
+It's not convenient to type these slashes and dashes by hand or copy-paste the pieces of code all the time.
 There's a bunch of tools to bring fun to the boredom.

 For instance, there are snippets from [IDE cross-project live templates repo](https://github.com/XOP/live-templates).
 Based on [Live Templates](https://www.jetbrains.com/idea/help/live-templates.html) they are compliant with most of [Jetbrains](https://www.jetbrains.com/) products.